Developer Guide

 Line Movement Tracker

-Track how odds change over time to identify sharp money movement.
-When Pinnacle moves a line, it signals informed action — your tool can alert users before the rest of the market adjusts.
+Track how odds change over time using historical data to identify sharp money movement.
+A Pinnacle line move signals sharp action — alert users before the broader market adjusts.

 Coming soon